yerfor/GeneFace/README.md

 ## Quick Start!

-We provide pre-trained models of GeneFace in [this release](https://github.com/yerfor/GeneFace/releases/tag/v1.0.0) to enable a quick start.
+We provide pre-trained models and processed datasets of GeneFace in [this release](https://github.com/yerfor/GeneFace/releases/tag/v1.0.0) to enable a quick start.
 In the following, we show how to infer the pre-trained models in 4 steps.
 If you want to train GeneFace on your own target person video, please reach to the following sections (`Prepare Environments`, `Prepare Datasets`, and `Train Models`).

 - Step1.
 Create a new python env named `geneface` following the guide in `docs/prepare_env/install_guide_nerf.md`.